-- Red Hat Enterprise Linux (RHEL) 6 or 7 with the High Availability Add On
+- Red Hat Enterprise Linux (RHEL) with the High Availability Add On

 - Cluster nodes operating in separate locations, datacenters, or geographical regions in any arrangement that has them coordinating their operations and/or sharing access to resources